surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Menus, typeins, and other controls now properly send automation change messages
   * Simultaneous automation of any number of parameters now correctly update the UI (previously more than 8 simultanously automated parameters would leave the UI state incorrect).

+* Python API
+  * Surge exposes a complete python API to fully program and manipulate the synth inside python programs and jupyter notebooks

 * Infrastructure and Code Quality
   * Surge is now a macOS fat binary (x86/Apple Silicon)